Trump rips Fed for raising interest rates

 "This is extraordinary to see Trump go after the Fed like this," said Greg Valliere, chief global strategist at Horizon Investments.

-Former President Richard Nixon was criticized for bullying the Fed into keep interest rates low, pressure that led to debilitating inflation.
+Former President Richard Nixon was criticized for bullying the Fed into keeping interest rates low, pressure that led to debilitating inflation.
 Since then, the Fed has sought to reassure investors that it is independent.

 "If the market starts to feel the Fed is being manipulated politically, that's a really bad story.
 It would lead to fears that the Fed won't be as vigilant against inflation," Valliere said.